 - Ensuring that knowledge of all justice-related groups is easily available to members and friends who want to get involved.

 UUFC Teams and Task Forces

-We support small farmers and their communities in the Chiapas region of Mexico and a coffee roasting/distribution center on the USA/MX border, by selling coffee where profits return to the farmers and employees of the coffee center.
+We support small farmers and their communities in the Chiapas region of Mexico, and a coffee roasting/distribution center on the USA/Mexican border, by selling coffee; profits return to the farmers and employees of the coffee center.